 Time Limitations

-A non-compete agreement in Oklahoma is not allowed, so any non-compete which restrains a current or former employee of a business from exercising a lawful profession, trade, or business of any kind other than specified in Sections 218 and 219 of Okla.
+A non-compete agreement in Oklahoma is not allowed, so any non-compete that restrains a current or former employee of a business from exercising a lawful profession, trade, or business of any kind other than specified in Okla.
 Stat. tit.
-15, or Section 2 of this act, is to that extent void.
-If you’re using a non-compete during the transfer of a business or partnership dissolution, the Oklahoma Supreme Court has deemed five years reasonable.
-[4]
+15 § 218-219, or Section 2 of this act, is to that extent void.

 Geographical Limitations

-There are no geographical limitations because a non-compete agreement in Oklahoma is not legally enforceable for restricting employees.
 For uses of non-competes for the transfer of a business or partnership dissolution, the geographical area should not be overbroad, only covering the counties, cities, and towns the business or partnership serves.
 Otherwise, the non-compete could be deemed unreasonable.